mroth/bootslap/README.md

     `brew install ansible`

-### Bootstrap it!
- 1. Run the playbooks you want and go make yourself a coffee.
+ 3. Clone this repo, run the playbooks you want and go make yourself a coffee.

-    `ansible-playbook install.yml shell.yml configure.yml`
+    `ansible-playbook -K install.yml shell.yml configure.yml`

 ## More complex installation topics